jekhokie/jekhokie.github.io/_posts/2020-12-16-raspi-keepalived-postfix-email.markdown

 If things didn't exactly go as planned, it's possible your Postfix configurations are not correct.
 Try to troubleshoot by sending emails from the command line like so, replacing `<NOTIFY_EMAIL>` with the email where you expect messages to be sent.
+Note that this command requires the `mailtools` package to be installed via `sudo apt-get -y install mailtools`.
 Investigate the logs in `/var/log/messages` once the below command is issued to see what might be going wrong with the
 configuration: